 It is an acquired taste kind of thing.
 It was OK for Suanne and I but Arkensen and Nanzaro refused to drink it.
 At least Nanzaro took a sip.
 Arkensen, well, he only smell it and told me not to force him to drink it.

 Momo is a very popular fast food in the region including Nepal.
-It looked like Xiao Long Bao except that … More on following page.
-Click here to continue reading
+It looked like Xiao Long Bao except that … Continue reading